rzaracota/vulkan-rails/README.md

 # vulkan-rails
-A horizontal rail shoot with vulkan attempting to be simple and completable.
+A horizontal rail shooter with vulkan attempting to be simple and completable.